parthasn/parthasn/README.md

 ### Hi there 👋, I am Partha Sarathi Nayak

-### Full Stack Developer
+### Frontend Developer

-Enthusiastic Full Stack Developer, eager to contribute to team success through hard work, attention to detail and excellent organizational skills.
+Enthusiastic Frontend Developer, eager to contribute to team success through hard work, attention to detail and excellent organizational skills.
 Goal-oriented; brings strong commitment to collaboration and solutions-oriented problem-solving.
 Use various web design packages to develop custom-crafted, customer-focused websites and designs.
 Committed to high standards of user